Family Trust – Annual Distribution Minute

 Therefore, including dollar amounts in the Trust Minutes is not usually possible.
 Yet, the Australian Taxation Office requires signed minutes to establish present entitlement and avoid adverse tax outcomes.

-Putting dollar amounts in Trust Minutes is dangerous
+Fixed dollar amounts in Trust Minutes are dangerous

-While you need to sign the Distribution Minutes before 30 June, the family trust accounts and beneficiaries’ tax returns can be completed after 30 June.
+Sign the Distribution Minutes before 30 June.
+Your accountant completes the accounts and tax returns after 30 June.

-Legal Consolidated Minutes use the tax bracket methodology, not specific dollar amounts:
+Legal Consolidated Minutes use tax bracket methodology, not fixed dollar amounts:

 • Beneficiary A receives income up to the relevant tax bracket.